 Dog Dermatitis: Symptoms & Causes

-Dermatitis can be incredibly uncomfortable for your dog.
-The condition may range from mild to severe and if left untreated can eventually become debilitating.
-It affects any breed of dog, though the most common are Boxers, Beagles, Bulldogs, Shar-Peis, Retrievers, Dalmatians, and Irish Setters.
+Allergic dermatitis can be incredibly uncomfortable for your dog.
+The condition may range from mild to severe and, if left untreated, can eventually become debilitating.
+Any dog can develop allergic dermatitis, but breeds that are commonly affected are Boxers, Bulldogs, Retrievers, and German shepherds, and Shih Tzus.

 - Excessive rubbing on the carpet